psychemedia/storytelling-notes/hudden_dudden.md

 "Some of your best whisky," says he to the landlord.
 But the landlord didn't like his looks.
 "Is it fearing I won't pay you, you are?" says Donald; "why I have a hide here that gives me all the money I want."
 And with that he hit it a whack with his stick and out hopped a penny.
 The landlord opened his eyes, as you may fancy.

-"What'll you take for that hide? "
+"What'll you take for that hide?"

 "It's not for sale, my good man."